 TOEFL Paper (PBT) 550 TOEFL Internet (iBT) 79 IELTS 6.5 PTE 53 Duolingo (approved through spring 2025) 105

 - February 1 for full consideration for assistantships.
 Applications received after February 1 will be reviewed until fall class is full.
+Spring and summer entry not available.

 This program is open to domestic and international students.